Residents on beach with dogs

 What is the Entrance Fee?

-Entrance Fees for a studio apartment are anticipated to start around $375,000, with fees increasing based on the size, style, and location of the residence you choose.
+The Entrance Fee is the cost of your home at Humboldt Commons.
+It helps fund the construction of the community and long-term capital needs.
+It gives you the right to live in the residence without the hassles of home ownership.
+Entrance Fees for a studio apartment are anticipated to start around $375,000, with fees increasing based on the size, style, and location of the residence.

 What is the Monthly Service Fee?